ameeking/bootstrap-grunt/README.md

-Bootstrap 3 website using AngularJS
+Multipage AngularJs website
 ===============

-A simple multipage website that uses Bootstrap 3 and AngularJs.
+A simple multipage website that uses AngularJs, Bootstrap 3, Less and Grunt.

 ##How to use##